GIS

 If geometry to be removed:

-) in case the geometries grouped form a coverage (do not have overlaps), setting this to TRUE
+do_union (default TRUE) determines whether grouped geometries are unioned on return, so that they form a valid geometryis_coverage (default FALSE) in case the geometries grouped form a coverage (do not have overlaps), setting this to TRUE speeds up the unioningsffilter

 Select all counties less than 50 km away from Orange county: